 What should the customer know about your pricing (e.g., discounts, fees)?

-Above all, once the contract for design services is in place I do not want my fee to become a Achilles’ heel in the design process.
-I do not want the owner worried about how much my time is costing every time they talk to me or every time we meet.
+Above all, once the contract for design services is in place we do not want my fee to become a Achilles’ heel in the design process.
+We do not want the owner worried about how much our time is costing every time they talk to is or every time we meet.
 Quality design happens in an organic nature at all times of the day.

-Travel: For projects that require travel, I will often add additional time and expenses to cover my travel expenses.
+Travel: For projects that require travel we will often add additional time and expenses to cover my travel expenses.

-Deposit: I always require a deposit for my fees, required to commence the project.
+Retainer: We always require a retainer for our fees, required to commence the project.
 It is often between a quarter and 1/3 of the overall fee.
 It is nonrefundable.

-Phases: I also often break my total fees up into smaller phases based on the level of design required for the project, that will allow the owner to stop or pause the project between phases with no obligation to additional fees if they decide to stop the process.
+Phases: We also often break my total fees up into smaller phases based on the level of design required for the project, that will allow the Owner to stop or pause the project between phases with no obligation to additional fees if they decide to stop the process.

 What is your typical process for working with a new customer?

-In most cases I offer a one complimentary one hour consultation to meet with you at your property and make sure we are a good fit both in terms of personality, level of interest, and budget.
+In most cases we offer one complimentary one-hour consultation to meet with you at your property and make sure we are a good fit both in terms of personality, level of interest, and budget.

-We will discuss your construction budget, timing/schedule, and I will offer a broad range of design fee options.
-I will then create a written proposal that outlines the detail scope of the work and my fee so that there are no surprises and expectations are set.
-In the end my goal is to make the design process fun and enjoyable and I try to be as flexible in my methods as possible to achieve that
+We will discuss your construction budget, timing/schedule, and offer a broad range of design fee options.
+We then create a written proposal that outlines the detail scope of the work and fees so that there are no surprises and expectations are set.
+In the end Steven's goal is to make the design process fun and enjoyable.

 What education and/or training do you have that relates to your work?

-I have a five-year Bachelors of Architecture from Kansas State University, an Associates degree in Environmental Design from the University of Missouri-Kansas City and over 18 years of architectural experience in both commercial and residential projects with budgets ranging from a few thousand dollars to hundreds of millions of dollars.
+Steven has a five-year Bachelors of Architecture from Kansas State University, an Associates degree in Environmental Design from the University of Missouri-Kansas City and over 20 years of architectural experience in both commercial and residential projects with budgets ranging from a few thousand dollars to hundreds of millions of dollars.

-I have a North Carolina general contractors license.
-Although I do not build anymore - I use my experience as a contractor in my design and project management and can assist you with budgeting and the contractor with estimating.
-Many of the projects in my portfolio were built by construction companies that I either worked for or owned at the time.
+Steven has a North Carolina general contractors license.
+Although he no longer builds, he offers his experience as a contractor in design and project management and can assist you with budgeting and the contractor with estimating.
+Many of the projects my portfolio were built by construction companies that I either worked for or owned at the time.

 How did you get started doing this type of work?

-After I got my degree in architecture I started working for commercial firm in North Carolina.
-I got valuable experience on very large projects with complicated budgets but I never got to work directly with the end-user, it was always a high-level executive or somebody who would never actually be working in the building.
-So I started looking for ways that I could affect people‘s lives in a more personal manner and discovered that working on custom homes and renovations allowed me to work directly with the families and owners and that always made for a more enjoyable and higher quality product.
+After Steven got his degree in Architecture he started working for commercial Architecture firm in North Carolina.
+He got valuable experience on very large projects with complicated budgets but never got to work directly with the end-user, the Owner.
+It was always a high-level executive or somebody who would never actually be working in the building.
+He started looking for ways that could affect people‘s lives in a more personal manner and discovered that working on custom homes and renovations allowed him to work directly with the families and owners and that always made for a more enjoyable and higher quality product.

-For me, architecture and design is a means to impact people‘s lives in a positive manner.
+For me Steven and Elizabeth, Architecture and Interior Design is a means to impact people‘s lives in a positive manner.
 Even the smallest projects can have a profound impact on a person‘s quality-of-life.

 What types of customers have you worked with?

-I also work extensively with civil engineers, mechanical engineers, plumbing engineers, structural engineers, interior designers, and other specialty trades like acoustical and equipment designers.
+We work extensively with civil engineers, mechanical engineers, plumbing engineers, structural engineers, 3rd party interior designers, and other specialty trades like acoustical and equipment designers.

 Every project is different and every project has a different level of design required.
-Most importantly I want to work with people who are passionate about their project and are excited and willing to think outside the box.
-Every project for me as an opportunity to do something new so I’m always finding new ways to solve new problems.
+Most importantly we want to work with people who are passionate about their project and are excited and willing to think outside the box.
+Every project for us is an opportunity to do something new so we always finding new ways to solve old problems.

 Describe a recent project you are fond of.

-Above all, I want projects that allow me the design flexibility to be unique and different, challenge the status quo and find a new solution to an old problem.
-I want the project to represent the owner but also represent a little bit of me.
-I wanted to use materials in a new way, and force the owner to experience their life in a positive manner.
+Above all, we want projects that allow me the design flexibility to be unique and different, challenge the status quo and find a new solution to an old problem.
+We want the project to represent the owner but also represent a little bit of us.
+We want to use materials in a new way, and force the owner to experience their life in a positive manner.

-I am most fond of all of the historic properties, both both residential and commercial, that I have saved from demolition through the restoration or preservation process.
+Steven is most fond of all of the historic properties, both both residential and commercial, that he has saved from demolition through the restoration or preservation process.

-I am most-proud of my volunteer work for Habitat for Humanity and some other local organizations that specialize in homes for the disabled ... delivering a project that makes someone’s life better is my mission.
+He is most-proud of my volunteer work for Habitat for Humanity and some other local organizations that specialize in homes for the disabled ... delivering a project that makes someone’s life better is our my mission.

 My advice is to ask a lot of questions and do lots of research. and not just on Houzz or Thumbtack, or Angie’s list.